Cart troubleshooting guide

 4. When your location is created, Shipwire does not make an assumption as to the type of packaging that you will be shipping with if your test products are “pick and pack”.
 The way to produce packaging is to make an order manually using your Shipwire UI and to go through the fulfillment process.
-As part of this you will define a box and a shipping weight.
-We will then save the box for future shipments.
+As part of this you will define a package and a shipping weight.
+We will then save the package for future shipments.
 Once packaging is defined then shipping rating will work.

 5. Tips to managing Inventory and back-order management

 - Some carts connect to Shipwire’s real-time inventory API.
 This serves to sync the inventory counts in the Shipwire warehouses to the shopping cart inventory.
 Many of the carts that have integrated to Shipwire give you the option to manage inventory manually or sync with Shipwire.
 Whether or not you want to select manual or sync with Shipwire, may depend on what you are trying to accomplish.